HOW YOUR BUSHFIRE RECOVERY DONATION IS MAKING A DIFFERENCE

 Responding to the emergency at scale

 In a disaster of this scale, no one organisation can meet the needs of all the wildlife across the country.
-But together there are many incredible groups making it possible by doing critical and important work on the front line.
+But together there are many incredible groups who made it possible by doing critical and important work on the front line.
 WWF-Australia partnered with over 40 wildlife rescue and care organisations in bushfire zones and directed immediate and urgent funds to respond to the emergency at scale.

 This included: